Billboards are irrelevant.

 Words are put on a billboard for people to read, not for decoration.
 The easier a font is to read, the more likely the viewer will understand the message.
 Avoid curly fonts and thin fonts to ensure that the message is readable.

 Spacing letters t h i s f a r a p a r t makes it almost impossible to read, and the same goes for pushing letters tooclosetogether.
-When placing your text, make it so that each word stands alone and serves its own purpose.
+When placing your text, make it so that each word stands alone and serves its own purpose, otherwise known as kerning.
 Work with a copywriter to ensure you’re font design aligns with his or her vision of the words coming to life.

 When designing a poster or a print ad design, sizing up your text is easy because everything is scaled on your computer screen and printer.